Lafayette’s 50th Anniversary Celebration Party!

-The main event is from 4pm - 7pm, and will include a special Back Forty Texas BBQ dinner along with entertainment from Dave Martin’s House Party band, a kid zone with games and activities and a parade at 5pm.
+The main event is from 4pm - 7pm, just outside the Library on Golden Gate Way, and will include a special Back Forty Texas BBQ dinner along with entertainment from Dave Martin’s House Party band, a kid zone with games and activities and a parade at 5pm.
 There will also be historical displays with Town Hall actors in costume, community organizations with tables and something for everyone.
 There is really something for everyone.
 Don’t miss this historic event.

 We devoted the Summer 2018 edition of Lafayette Vistas, our City’s quarterly newsletter, to the 50th Anniversary.
 You can read this special edition here.

 I, the City Council and all of us at the City of Lafayette sincerely hope you will attend.
 If you have any questions about the day’s events or the dinner, please contact the City’s Communications Analyst, Jeffrey Heyman, at 925-299-3241, or at email@example.com.
 We look forward to honoring you for your contributions to the City of Lafayette at our 50th Anniversary celebration on Sunday, July 29, starting at 2:30 p.m.
 See you at the party!